CyberTrainingExercise/Hexfall/README.md

 1. Someone who is technically skilled to setup the scenario.
     - Hopefully this guide will make it easy, but you still need technical know how to do it.
 2. The following equipment:
-    - FTX simulation equipment such as nerf guns or rubber duckies.
+    - FTX simulation equipment such as rubber duckies.
     - A computer or virtual machine.
     - A USB stick.
     - A headless server.